 Medici Family Patronage of Art and Artists in Florence

 The Medici family became leading patrons of art and artists in Florence during the Renaissance.
-Their wealth from banking allowed them to sponsor famous names like Michelangelo, Leonardo da Vinci, and Botticelli.
+Their wealth from banking enabled them to sponsor famous names such as Michelangelo, Leonardo da Vinci, and Botticelli.

 Cosimo de Medici and Lorenzo de Medici provided artists with financial support and political protection, enabling them to create works rich in religious symbolism and humanist themes.